aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/Lab 1/Readme.md

 #### Reward function
 In RL, the reward function plays a **critical** role in training an RL model.
 The reward function directly impacts the behaviors that your model will learn, by determining which actions (from each specific state) lead to good outcomes and which actions lead to outcomes that should best be avoided.
 The reward function contains the “logic” to determine if an action was good or bad, and quantify it.
 For example, if your goal is for the car to finish a lap around a racetrack, rewarding the car for staying on the track, as opposed to going off the track, is a good starting point.
 An example of the logic used in a basic reward function that incentivizes the car for staying closer to the middle of the track can be seen in the Basic Reward function section.

 On the left-hand-side of the page, please expand the **Basic function** and choose **Insert code**.
-This action will copy the basic reward function code to the code editor on the right. **Note** that the code in the code editor on the right will be the reward function that is used to train your model.
+This action will copy the basic reward function code (Python3 syntax) to the code editor on the right. **Note** that the code in the code editor on the right will be the reward function that is used to train your model.

 ![Basic Reward Function](img/basic_reward.png)